Editor Setup

 Editor Configuration

-The repository includes pre-configured settings in .vscode/settings.json
+For VSCode and Cursor users, the repository includes pre-configured settings in .vscode/settings.json that set up:

-- Biome settings for formatting and linting
+- OXC settings for linting

 - TypeScript settings